1. October 2021: Inspired by…

 In my presentation to the University of Dundee College of Art (DJCAD) 2021 online symposium to commemorate the centenary of Joan Eardley’s birth I tried to identify the point at which I realised that my pieces in my Seascape Series were responding in some way to Eardley’s seascape paintings.
 It was not, I explained, that on seeing her work in Glasgow some years ago I thought I could reproduce the look or even the feel of her work in ceramics.
 After all at that time I was still doing my day job and making pots was still just a hobby.
 In my 2021 talk I ventured the possibility that traces might be left in the memory, or rather more metaphorically that the brain has a front and a back burner and that I had stored her seascapes in the back burner area, ready to be moved forward in reaction to a stimulus of some kind.PThat stimulus came in 2020 when interviewing Yorkshire-based Scottish painter Lesley Birch for the Friends of York Art Gallery Q&A series that I organise.
 Birch, who also paints seascapes, mentioned Eardley as an influence, and this prompted me to revisit her work.
 I felt a particular connection with Breaking Wave (1960, ©Estate of Joan Eardley, accessed on artuk.org March 10 2020).
 It was at that time that I was experimenting with incorporating strata of clays of different tones and textures into a base clay.
 The technique is explored in Blog 3.

-It was a small step to change my base clay from a rather smooth biscuit-coloured one to a more sombre and highly textured grey, as in Beachscape1&2.
+It was a small step to change my base clay from a rather smooth biscuit-coloured one (a Derbyshire/Shropshire mix) to a more sombre and highly textured grey Rokk, as in Seascape12_2021 below.

 Perhaps it is not a case of being ‘influenced by’ but rather ‘responding to’.
 That brings me back to the idea of ‘traces’ left behind in the memory.
 I think it is Eardley’s curving of the upper edge of waves that I have responded to particularly.
 When I build a piece I think of the sea almost always as a concave line.
 There is also the feeling that Eardley’s seascapes produce: they are sombre, unsettled, beautiful, but dangerous.
 She generally liked to paint stormy seas and indeed when the inhabitants of Catterline, a small coastal village south of Aberdeen, knew that a storm was in the offing, they would phone her Glasgow studio to tell her to come to the coast.
 She would take the train to Stonehaven, the closest train station, and then complete the journey to the village on her Lambretta scooter.